Men’s Skin Care: Preventing Shaving Razor Bumps

 Know that shaving razor bumps can happen from acne lesions and rashes that are shaved.
 Treating these conditions is important to help prevent razor bumps.

 Second, don’t apply leave-on products that sting right after you have shaved.

 Shaving causes small abrasions in your skin and acid pH products like a glycolic acid cream or vitamin C will really sting.
 If you shave in the morning, then use these products at night instead.
-Glycolic Acid Cream fights acne and skin roughness.
-Vitamin C Serum and glycolic acid both fight uneven skin pigment and skin wrinkling.
+Glycolic Acid Cream fights acne, clogged pores, pigment skin problems, wrinkles, crow's feet and skin roughness.

 Did you know that your daily shaving helps reduce wrinkles?